 Will I Keep My Membership?

-We’ll see how things go after the year though.
-I’m mostly interested in whiskeys, and maybe mezcal and gin.
-I’m not so much interested in brandy, rum, or other spirits right now.
-That being said, just looking at their website, there’s a lot of whiskey to keep me busy.
-There’s categories like Japanese Whiskeys, Peat Whiskeys, American Grains, Island Scotch, and Beer Whiskeys!
+I'm not so much interested in brandy, rum, or other spirits right now.
+That being said, just looking at their website, there's a lot of whiskey to keep me busy.
+There's categories like Japanese Whiskeys, Peat Whiskeys, American Grains, Island Scotch, and Beer Whiskeys!
 Wow.
-Actually, if I order just one a month, there’s probably enough variety for a few years just sticking wish whiskeys.
+Actually, if I order just one a month, there's probably enough variety for a few years just sticking wish whiskeys.

 Should You Join Flaviar Or Gift A Membership?

-However, if you want to learn about what you’re drinking, and get access to a wide variety of alcohol in a fun way, then this is a great club to join.
-If you know someone who’s into tasting rather than just drinking, then this makes a great gift too.
+However, if you want to learn about what you're drinking, and get access to a wide variety of booze in a fun way, then this is a great club to join.
+If you know someone who's into tasting rather than just drinking, then this makes a great gift too.